Rights to pensions in more than one country

 Advice

-Pension periods earned in a country that does not belong to the EU and with which no agreement exists are not included in this process.
+Insurance periods completed in a country where Regulation (EC) 883/2004 does not apply and with which there is no social security agreement are not taken into account.

 Pension application

-Benefits must be paid by all states in which insurance periods have been completed if there is an entitlement to benefits when the periods are added together under the respective national law.
+Benefits must be provided by all countries in which insurance periods have been completed if, after adding up the periods in accordance with the respective national law, there is an entitlement to benefits.

 Pension calculation

-According to EU law and the agreements entered into by Austria, the pension is to be calculated as follows:
+According to EU law and the agreements concluded by Austria, the pension is calculated as follows:

-If the pension conditions (with or without adding together the pension periods for the claim) are met, the following principle applies:
+If the pension requirements (with or without combining insurance periods for entitlement) are met, the following principle applies:

-the Austrian pension will only ever be calculated on the basis of Austrian pension periods (that is, without payment by Austria for pension periods abroad).
-The pension calculated in this way will be paid out by the Austrian pension insurance provider.
-The foreign pension insurance provider will proceed in the same way.
+The Austrian pension is always calculated solely on the basis of Austrian insurance periods (i.e. Austria does not take foreign insurance periods into account).
+The pension calculated in this way is paid out by the Austrian pension insurance institution.
+The foreign pension insurance institution proceeds in the same way.
+If there is an entitlement in both countries, the person receives a so-called partial pension from each country.

 Tip